sudharsan-selvaraj/playshot/README.md

 Example:

 1. Local file path: `/Users/user/tests/__screenshots__/test.spect.ts/test-existing-image-s3-without-name-1.png`
-2. S3 Key for the same screenshot would be `test.spect.ts/test-existing-image-s3-without-name-1.png`
+2. The corresponding S3 key for this screenshot would be `test.spect.ts/test-existing-image-s3-without-name-1.png` under the `bucket` configured in the adapter.

 ## Setting up adapters: